B.A. multimedia journalism, B.A. political science

 When I called Travis Clark and told him I wanted to write a feature on his business, he was skeptical.
 He said a reporter had twisted his story years ago, and he didn't wanted it to happen again.
 I mentioned a connection we had, and he took it back.
 He gave me a chance.

 I interviewed multiple sources daily before I met a retired teacher who connected me with Lilu, a previous student she knew was undocumented.
 Lilu trusted us with her story, and we learned to navigate working with an undocumented, anonymous source.
-Not only did I learn how to navigate verifying an undocumented person’s identity and protecting it, I learned that good relationships with my sources are priceless.
+This story was part of a summer-long collaboration among the Tulsa World interns.

 I didn’t believe my friends when they told me there was a caged man on Library Lawn, and I still barely believed it after I interviewed him.
 I found his LinkedIn profile and videos of his previous cage endeavors, but I still wasn’t sold.
 I feared his unique name was a lie, so I tracked down two of his old high school classmates to be sure.
 The story hit the web the next day, and it went viral.